savoirfairelinux/django-vagrant-demo/README.md

 There's even a `fab debugserver` you can use, after your `fab deploy` to start Django's built-in server from within the Vagrant VM (it makes debugging easier).

-When you're finished tying with the project, go into the `vagrant` folder and run `vagrant destroy` to remove the VM that was automatically created.
+When you're finished toying with the project, go into the `vagrant` folder and run `vagrant destroy` to remove the VM that was automatically created.

 Separation of concerns